Magnetic Suppression of Turbulence and the Star Formation Activity of Molecular Clouds: Results

-To test for this speculation, in the {\it left panel} of Fig.\ \ref{fig:transv_vdisp} we show the evolution of the velocity dispersion in the plane perpendicular to the inflows.
+As an additional test, in the {\it left panel} of Fig.\ \ref{fig:transv_vdisp} we show the evolution of the volume--weighted velocity dispersion\footnote{Throughout the paper, we compute the velocity dispersion as the standard deviation of the velocity, either weighted by volume or density.} (thick lines) in the plane perpendicular to the inflows.
 It is seen that this transverse component is significantly suppressed during the early stages ($t \lesssim 5$ Myr) in the magnetic cases, especially in runs B2 and B3.
 As a consequence, the re-expansion motion of the compressed layer is inhibited, as illustrated in the {\it right panel} of Fig.\ \ref{fig:transv_vdisp}, which shows the longitudinal (parallel to the inflows) velocity dispersion of the dense ($n > 100 \ppcc$) gas.
 We consider the dense gas only in order to avoid including the longitudinal motion of the inflows.
 This longitudinal velocity dispersion is seen to be strongly suppressed during the early stages (again, $t \lesssim 5$ Myr) as the field strength is increased, by up to a factor of $\sim 4\times$ between the non-magnetic simulation B0 and that with $B=3\, \mu$G (B3).

 This mechanism leads to the formation of clouds that, in the more strongly magnetized cases (runs B2 and B3), are denser on average, although, somewhat unexpectedly, at early times they contain a highly more complex filamentary structure, which is characterized by sharper, thinner filaments embedded in a diffuse background (models B2 and B3), while models B0 and B1 are characterized by more roundish structures and less contrast with the background.